Combinatorics and topology of straightening maps II: Discontinuity: Combinatorics of dynamics of polynomials

-By using the combinatorial tuning, we can actually do ``tuning'' in most cases of post-critically finite dynamics \cite[Theorem~6.2]{Inou-Kiwi-straightening}: \begin{thm}[Post-critically finite tuning] Let $\lambda_0$ be a rational lamination over a mapping schema $T_0$ such that $\mathcal{R}(\lambda_0) \ne \emptyset$.
+By using the combinatorial tuning, we can actually do ``tuning'' in most cases of post-critically finite dynamics \cite[Theorem~5.2]{Inou-Kiwi-straightening}: \begin{thm}[Post-critically finite tuning] Let $\lambda_0$ be a rational lamination over a mapping schema $T_0$ such that $\mathcal{R}(\lambda_0) \ne \emptyset$.

-Then there exists a codimension one algebraic set $Y$ such that if $P \in \mathcal{C}(T(\lambda_0)) \setminus Y$ is post-critically finite, then there exists $f \in \mathcal{R}(\lambda_0)$ such that $\chi_{\lambda_0}(f)=P$.
+Then there exists a codimension one algebraic set $Y\subset \poly(T(\lambda_0))$ such that if $P \in \mathcal{C}(T(\lambda_0)) \setminus Y$ is post-critically finite, then there exists $f \in \mathcal{R}(\lambda_0)$ such that $\chi_{\lambda_0}(f)=P$.

-Furthermore, if $\lambda_0$ is post-critically finite, then such $f$ is unique. \end{thm} The algebraic set $Y$ in the theorem is defined in a similar way as in Theorem~\ref{lem-thickening}.
+Furthermore, if $\lambda_0$ is post-critically finite, then such $f$ is unique. \end{thm} Note that the last part follows from the injectivity of $\chi_{\lambda_0}$ (Theorem~\ref{thm-inj}).

+The algebraic set $Y$ in the theorem is defined in a similar way as in Theorem~\ref{lem-thickening}.
 In particular, it is empty when $\lambda_0$ is primitive.
-We call $f$ the {\itshape tuning of $\lambda_0$ and $P$}, or when $f_0 \in \poly(T_0)$ satisfies $\lambda_{f_0}=\lambda_0$, we also say $f$ is the {\itshape tuning of $f_0$ and $P$}.
+We call $f$ the \emph{tuning of $\lambda_0$ and $P$}, or when $f_0 \in \poly(T_0)$ satisfies $\lambda_{f_0}=\lambda_0$, we also say $f$ is the \emph{tuning of $f_0$ and $P$}.
 If $\lambda_0$ is post-critically finite, then such $f$ is also post-critically finite.

 \begin{lem} Let $\lambda_0$ be a rational lamination over a mapping schema $T_0$ and let $\lambda$ be a $T(\lambda_0)$-invariant rational lamination.

 If $\lambda$ is primitive and all periods of periodic $\lambda$-unlinked classes are sufficiently large, then the combinatorial tuning $\lambda_1$ of $\lambda_0$ and $\lambda$ is also primitive. \end{lem}